 2. How long has your system been fully compliant for both the current and new lease accounting standard?

-Since most of the systems started off as lease management or administration systems focused primarily on supporting real estate departments their accounting functionality is still being completed or just finished.
-The new accounting standard is extremely complicated which requires a great deal of auditing and testing before any financial professional or organization should rely on it for financial reports.
+Since most of the existing leasing systems started off as lease management or administration systems focused primarily on supporting real estate departments, their accounting functionality is still being completed or just finished.
+The new lease accounting standards are very complex and these systems require a great deal of auditing and testing before any financial professional or organization should rely on it for financial reports.
 This is further complicated when a software company has to re-architect the entry process to accommodate multiple start dates necessary to support the different departments.
 As an example, the real estate department needs to know the commencement date while the accounting department is concerned with the possession date since that is when you start amortizing a lease.

 3. If the accounting functionality is new, when were the calculations and outputs audited?

-4. Does the solution prompt users to answer equipment or vehicle specific questions?
+4. Does the software prompt users to answer equipment or vehicle specific questions?

 Transitioning to the new lease accounting standard takes more than just buying a lease accounting software solution.
 As you go through the process you will need qualified accounting resources with experience helping companies prepare for and transition to the new lease accounting standard.
 Your internal company resources might be very good at their job, but this is a brand-new standard with many nuances that bring specific, real world challenges that are hard to predict.
 If your lease accounting software vendor has experienced accountants on staff helping with the project, they can offer advice both on transitioning questions in addition to configuration of the software to meet your specific needs.
-You don’t want a software vendor that has only one or two Accountants on staff at a Lease Accounting Software company.
+You don’t want a software vendor that has only one or two accountants on staff at a lease accounting software company.
 You will be sharing their time with hundreds of other clients.
 To further test this, ask tough accounting questions during demonstrations to test their knowledge and ask why their software does certain things.
-If the vendor does not have an accountant present when you are getting a demo then that is a bad sign.
+It’s a bad sign if the vendor does not have an accountant present when you are viewing a demo of the software.

-These five questions are in no way comprehensive of every question you should ask your potential lease accounting software vendor.
-If you have equipment leases then this will give you a starting point in putting together your own internal score card.
-If you are interested in some other great questions to ask you will want to download our general list, 6 Questions to Ask Lease Accounting Software Vendors.
-It will provide a few others that are worth considering as you go through this evaluation process.
+These five questions are in no way a comprehensive list of every question you should ask your potential lease software vendor.
+However, if you have equipment leases, then this will give you a starting point in putting together your own internal score card.
+Be sure to download our lease accounting software comparison guide to learn even more questions to ask during a software demo.
+It also includes a full list of the crucial accounting functionalities you should look for in each system as you go through this evaluation process.